U.S. not too bothered by Europe's idea for Iran trade as companies moving out

-LONDON (Reuters) - The United States is not too concerned by Europe’s idea for a special purpose vehicle (SPV) to circumvent U.S. sanctions with Iran as companies are withdrawing from the country in droves, the senior official for financial intelligence said.
+LONDON, Nov 12 (Reuters) - The United States is not too concerned by Europe’s idea for a special purpose vehicle (SPV) to circumvent U.S. sanctions with Iran as companies are already withdrawing from the Islamic State in droves, the senior official for financial intelligence said.

 “I think the bigger news in Europe is that companies are withdrawing from Iran in droves,” Under Secretary of the Treasury Sigal Mandelker told reporters in London.
 She is due to travel to other European capitals.